Diageo: Corporate responsibility

 Diageo operates DRINKiQ, a responsible drinking website available at www.drinkiq.com providing information about alcohol consumption.

-In 2016, Diageo was ranked 11th out of 4,255 companies worldwide for diversity and inclusiveness in the Thomson Reuters Diversity and Inclusion (D&I) Index.
+In 2017, Diageo was ranked 5th out of 4,255 companies worldwide for diversity and inclusiveness in the Thomson Reuters Diversity and Inclusion (D&I) Index.

-In 2017, the company was awarded top place in the Institute of Directors' and Chartered Quality Institute's Good Governance Index.

 The company's ESG action plan, Spirit of Progress, includes targets such as reaching one billion people with messages of moderation by 2030 and educating 10 million young people about the dangers of underage drinking through its SMASHED partnership.